-- All your GCSE and AS results should be included. - All your A level subjects with grades pending. - Any dance, drama, music or Young Enterprise qualifications should also be included. - Do not include retakes. - All international qualifications should be included alongside details of English language tests that you have taken.
+- All your GCSE and AS results should be included. - All your A level subjects with grades pending. - Any dance, drama, music or Young Enterprise qualifications should also be included. - All international qualifications should be included alongside details of English language tests that you have taken.